-A Historic Environment Appraisal (HEA) has been undertaken which seeks to bring together information about the historic environment.
-The HEA identifies Creedy Bridge and Cottages located to the north east.
-It also identifies Shobrooke Historic Park located to the east, a grade II chapel cemetery located towards the south and an area of archaeological potential which were not previously identified in the SA.
-The HEA also identifies Creedy Park which was previously identified in the SA.
-Taking the new information into account and the already identified information, the effect pre-mitigation would change the score to a -3/? from a -2 given the additional historic assets identified and uncertainty of impact on archaeological potential.
++3.
+Ne New Information 2.
+A representation was made during the Local Plan Review A Historic Environment Appraisal (HEA) has been undertaken which Proposed Submission consultation and noted that they consider seeks to bring together information about the historic environment. that the 'Policy is currently unsound - what is impact on registered The HEA identifies Creedy Bridge and Cottages located to the north parks of Shobrooke and Creedy?
+Landscape assessment only east.
+It also identifies Shobrooke Historic Park located to the east, a considers Creedy but is inadequate in terms of assessment of grade II chapel cemetery located towards the south and an area of impacts and mitigation.
+Historic environment appraisal needs to archaeological potential which were not previously identified in the assess impact upon park and garden, if concludes harm then set SA.
+The HEA also identifies Creedy Park which was previously out mitigation measures, if cannot be mitigated need to justify identified in the SA.
+Taking the new information into account and the allocation as per NPPF para 133 and 134.' already identified information, the effect pre-mitigation would change the score to a -3/? from a -2 given the additional historic assets identified and uncertainty of impact on archaeological potential.
 The policy however already affords protection to Creedy Historic Park and Garden and provides for archaeological investigation and mitigation.
 The HEA noted that the north west boundary, due to its close proximity, is also vulnerable to harm.
 It recommends a mitigation strip of new tree planting along the full length of this boundary to reinforce the existing screening provided by trees on the edge of Creedy Park.
 The HEA also recognises the policy provides for landscape strips to the NE and SW sides which would provide mitigation.
 The policy already includes a criterion to protect TPO's and the supporting text already suggests a buffer of trees should be provided around and within the site reflecting historic planting to extend and soften the transition into the Green Infrastructure proposed.
 In terms of Shobrooke Park mitigation proposed in CRE2 is noted in the HEA, however additional mitigation in this policy is not suggested.
 As such the post-mitigation score remains as -1 although this is uncertain given the unknown archaeological potential element therefore overall score is considered to be -1/? which was not recognised previously.
 No other mitigation options are recommended.

-3. A representation was made during the Local Plan Review Proposed Submission consultation and noted that they 'Gypsy and Traveller Accommodation Assessment does not justify allocations on particular sites, nor is there justification or comparison of options in Sustainability Appraisal.'

-MJ Gleeson c/o Bell Cornwell LLP (3775)
+Sustainability Appraisal Comments · 3.
+A representation was made during the Local Plan Review In response to this comment the general distribution of gypsy and Proposed Submission consultation and noted that they 'Gypsy and traveller pitches has been assessed under the alternatives considered Traveller Accommodation Assessment does not justify allocations under S3 'Meeting Housing Needs'.
+Two alternatives, 'a town on particular sites, nor is there justification or comparison of focussed urban extension' approach and 'rural distribution new sites' options in Sustainability Appraisal.' have been considered.
+Please see assessment under S3 with full MJ Gleeson c/o Bell Cornwell LLP (3775) appraisals provided in annex 3.
+Changes to the Plan Alternative 1 is considered as a modification to the plan given it would i improve have a positive impact on delivering the necessary infrastructure.
+Alternative 2 recognises additional historic assets not pro- eviously identified in the SA however the policy already affords mitigation recommended and no additional mitigation is recommended d.
+Alternative 3 is considered under S3 with two alternatives for the general distribution of gypsy and traveller pitches assessed.